 #1.
 Population: ONE

-The goal of the game is similar to Fortnite in that you have to eliminate the other teams’ players using different weapons.
-As the game goes on, the safe area continually shrinks until there’s a winner.
+The game’s goal is similar to Fortnite in that you have to eliminate the other teams’ players using different weapons.
+The safe area continually shrinks as the game goes on until there’s a winner.
 Population: One has a similar building mechanic to Fortnite too.
-You can erect walls anywhere, which you can then climb, run across, or hide behind for cover.
+You can erect walls anywhere, then climb, run across, or hide behind for cover.

 Each match begins with you hopping into an “escape pod”, which transports you over the battlefield.
 Then you are airdropped into the safe zone, allowing you to begin foraging for weapons and ammo.

-The game is available for either the HTC Vive, Valve Index, Oculus Rift S, or Windows Mixed Reality.
+The game is available for the Meta Quest, HTC Vive, Valve Index, Oculus Rift S, or Windows Mixed Reality.

 #2.
 VR Battlegrounds